kunalkanojia/kunalkanojia.github.io/_posts/2016-08-14-java-scala-concurrency.markdown

 ### Testing Async programs

 If you are happy with the scala code, you must be wondering how to write test cases for such async code.
-Don't worry the scala community has got you covered and its very easy.
+Don't worry the scala has got you covered and its very easy.

 We use scala test library.
 It has got `whenReady` construct which can be used like below to test the program we just wrote.